conor-b-abraham/FibMap/README.md

 ## Usage ##

-The functionality of FibMap.py is broken up into two subcommands, `calc` and `map`.
-Use `calc` to compute the interactions within the fibril structure, then use `map` to produce the fibril map.
-For more information run `python FibMap.py -h` or `python FibMap.py --help`.
+The functionality of this program is broken up into three subcommands, `calc`, `map`, and `traj`.
+Use `calc` to compute interactions within the fibril structure.
+Then, use `map` to create the visualization and/or `traj` to perform the trajectory analysis.

 ### calc ###

 The `calc` subcommand is used to compute the intermolecular forces within the fibril.
-This must be completed before running the `map` subcommand.
+This must be completed before running the `map` subcommand or the `traj` subcommand.
 Run this subcommand with `python FibMap.py calc ...`.
 For additional help with this subcommand run `python FibMap.py calc -h` or `python FibMap.py calc --help`.

 #### Parameters ####
 <details>